Just when you thought outdoor pursuits couldn’t get any better, someone invented a bowfishing sport.

-Compound bows might look and feel more complex with their wheels and pulley systems, but this ensures they are much easier to pull than recurves, achieving high power while spending less energy on the draw.
+Compound bows might look and feel more complex with their wheels and pulley systems, but this ensures they are much easier to pull than recurves, achieving high power while spending significantly less energy on the draw.

-Compounds are highly customizable, and you can adjust the weapon to suit the shooter’s needs, fine-tuning the rig until it’s a near-perfect set up.
+Compound bows are highly customizable, and you can adjust the weapon to suit the shooter’s needs, fine-tuning the rig until it’s a near-perfect set up.

 Finally, you will find crossbows can be adapted to work as bowfishing weapons, but with a slow rate of fire they’re not particularly popular.

 Weight is important when it comes to archery.
 Not just the physical weight of the bow and rig itself, but the amount of draw weight it requires to draw the string back.

 And this is exactly the same in bowfishing.